C.J. Abrams Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.
+- The Marlins pitching staff is second in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins have the 17th-ranked team ERA among all MLB pitching staffs (4.21).
+- The Marlins have a 4.19 team ERA that ranks 16th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.